reiryuki/Dolby-Atmos-UI-Only-Magisk-Module/README.md

 # Dolby Atmos UI Only Magisk Module

 ## Descriptions
-- Dolby Atmos equalizer UI only for any ROM that has Dolby Atmos in-built service like OnePlus stock ROM.
+- Dolby Atmos equalizer UI only for any ROM that has Dolby Atmos in-built service.

 ## Screenshots
 - https://t.me/androidryukimodsdiscussions/66074